K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 ## <div id="1"/> 1.
 Document Outline

 ### <div id="1.1"/>1.1.
 Purpose
-This document (GlusterFS service pack installation guide) describes how to install the ClusterFS service pack, which is a service pack provided by PaaS-TA, using Bosch.
+This document (GlusterFS service pack installation guide) describes how to install the GlusterFS service pack, which is a service pack provided by PaaS-TA, using Bosch.

 ### <div id="1.2"/> 1.2.
 Range
-The installation scope was prepared based on the basic installation to verify the ClusterFS service pack.
+The installation scope was prepared based on the basic installation to verify the GlusterFS service pack.

 ### <div id="1.3"/>1.3.
 References